pedrohr/blacksmith/README.md

 blacksmith
 ==========

-A sentence feature extraction for NLP machine learning training
+A sentence feature extraction for NLP machine learning training.